A multi-sensory experience in the "Van Gogh universe"

 Photo: Noah Nguyen

-Surely everyone has seen at least once the image of Van Gogh's paintings: Starry Night, The Night Café, the Sunflowers series or his own self-portrait.
+Almost everyone has seen at least one of Van Gogh's paintings: Starry Night, The Night Café, the Sunflowers series, or his self-portrait.
 Van Gogh's paintings are among the most familiar and famous works of art in history.

-But it is also certain that, in history, no one has been able to experience Van Gogh's paintings in this special way.
+But it is also certain that, historically, no one has ever been able to experience Van Gogh's paintings in such a unique way.

-Here, you do not need to keep quiet.
-The moment you enter the exhibition space, a powerful and resonant symphony of light, color, captivating images, and overwhelming aromas will take you out of your own world, and open up a new world, stimulating all four human senses through art: hearing, seeing, smelling, and tasting.
+Here, you don't need to remain silent.
+The moment you step into the exhibition space, a powerful and resonant symphony of light, color, captivating images, and intoxicating aromas will transport you out of your own world and open up a new one, stimulating all four human senses through art: hearing, sight, smell, and taste.

 Trang thông tin du lịch và phong cách sống Travellive+